 The process of economic reforms which was started during the second half of the decade of 1980 in a hesitant manner gained momentum on a firm and bold footing since July 1991 in India.
 Different instruments were adopted to reform the Indian economy with three broad objectives in mind viz. liberalization of trade and industry, privatization of public sector undertaking and globalization of the Indian economy.
 These measures/instruments have greatly removed the barriers to trade and investment; giving rise to increased flow of commodities, capital and technology both domestically and globally.
 Further, liberalization of trade and investment on the one hand and globalization on the other has exposed the Indian enterprises to the environment of increased competition both domestically and globally.
 In the era of new policy regime firms are adopting various measures to minimize costs and increase efficiency.
 This is considered to be an important corporate strategy by the firms to maintain competitive edge over their rivals.
 This is considered necessary not only for their growth but survival also.
 As a part of cost reduction strategy large and modern firms, rather than being vertically integrated, prefer to adopt the strategy of outsourcing and sub-contracting.
 Moreover, the firms are resorting to various cost cutting devices including the expenditure incurred on permanent and regular workers.
 In order to achieve the twin objectives viz. efficiency enhancement and cost reduction the employers have been constantly demanding changes in the labour laws.
 Such changes are expected to bring fair amount of flexibility in the tenure and use of the labour force to the advantage of both employees and employers.
-In order to achieve the twin objectives viz. efficiency enhancement and cost reduction the employers have been constantly demanding changes in the labour laws.
-Such changes are expected to bring fair amount of flexibility in the tenure and use of the labour force.
+In order to achieve the twin objectives have been constantly demanding changes in the labour force to the advantage of both employees and employers.
+In order to achieve the twin objectives viz. efficiency enhancement and cost reduction the employers have been constantly demanding changes in the labour force to the advantage of both employees and employers.
+In order to achieve the twin objectives viz.